joelsinbarba/uaapp/README.md

 Developed January-February 2018.

+This is basically an application that allows you to quickly check your status on all your classes.

 Most of the API calls were "hacked" from an earlier API version, so most features no longer work.
 You will also need student credentials to log in.